MadinaShaimer/power-bi-procurement-analysis/README.md

 ### Discount Analysis
 ![Dashboard](images/discount_analysis.jpg)

-## Approach:
+## Approach
-- Analyzed procurement data by category and month
+- Analyzed procurement data by month, category, and supplier
-- Compared average unit price vs purchase volume
-- Focused on top category: raw materials
+- Focused on the top category: raw materials
+- Compared purchase volume vs average unit price
+- Evaluated delivery delays by supplier
+- Investigated relationship between order size and discounts

 ## Key Insights
-### 1. October Spend Spike
+1. October Spend Spike
-The spike in October procurement spend was driven by a significant increase in purchase volume in the raw materials category.
-This was **not** caused by price increases, as average unit price remained stable.
+- The increase in October was driven by higher purchase volume, not price

-At the same time, the highest discounts were observed during this period, suggesting that the company intentionally increased procurement to take advantage of favorable pricing conditions.
+- Average unit price remained relatively stable
+- Raw materials category contributed the most to the spike This indicates operational demand rather than price inflation

 ---

 ### 2. Supplier Risk (Delta Materials Group)
 Delta Materials Group accounts for only 4% of total spend but shows a high delay rate (21%) and long lead time (30 days), with delays reaching up to 20 days.
 This indicates a high operational risk, especially since the supplier operates in the raw materials category.

 ---

-### 3. Procurement Strategy Behavior
+### 3. Discounts vs Volume
-The combination of high discounts and increased order volume suggests a bulk purchasing strategy, possibly influenced by supplier-related risks and the need to ensure supply continuity.
+In general, discounts increased in October when orders were delayed Bulk purchases without delays did not significantly reduce unit price

 ---

-## Conclusion:
-The cost increase was operational (higher demand), not market-driven (price increase)

 ## Tools Used
 - Power BI (data modeling, DAX, dashboard)